Therapy with Torie

 You’re not too sensitive.
 You’re not overreacting.
-And you’re definitely not crazy.
+And you’re definitely not the problem.

 It’s so nice to meet you.